 The Observatory is the highlight of Griffith J. Griffith's contribution to Los Angeles.
 The construction of this art deco ...
 More

 The Observatory is the highlight of Griffith J. Griffith's contribution to Los Angeles.
 The construction of this art deco observatory was completed in the early 1930s and has since undergone a major renovation which has enameled it as one of Southern California's most popular landmarks.
 The Observatory's state-of-the-art Samuel Oschin Planetarium blasts off amazing light shows providing a visual feast for the eyes.
-Notwithstanding the new technology, simply walk outside and the observatory which provides outstanding views of the area during both day and night.
+Notwithstanding the new technology, simply walk outside and the observatory provides outstanding views of the area during both day and night.
 Anyone even vaguely interested in astronomy will find the exhibits and planetarium shows fascinating.
-Griffith Observatory is of interest to film fans because it was the site of the unforgettable climax of Rebel Without a Cause starring James Dean.
+Griffith Observatory is of interest to film fans because it was the site where the unforgettable climax of Rebel Without a Cause starring James Dean was filmed.

 Take the trip!
 It's worth it, specially with a couple.
 Enjoy every sunset while you are in L.A.
 See the stars closer than in Holywood.
 What the f...
 Get up early in the morning and go over the hills.
 Don't forget a camera for the views are amazing.

 What are you waiting for!!
 This place is unique.
 Get inside the observatory and experience an earthquake for real or take a look to the sky, if lucky you might see Orion.
 Agents J or K might be there to give you the tour.

 Disfruta tu viaje and if I may, the next place to visit is the placita Olvera, better known as Olvera Street, a Mexican atmosphere